microsoft/generative-ai-for-beginners/04-prompt-engineering-fundamentals/README.md

 Want to learn more about different Prompt Engineering concepts?
 Go to the [contiuned learning page](../13-continued-learning/README.md?WT.mc_id=academic-105485-koreyst) to find other great resources on this topic.

-Head over to the Lesson 5 where we will look at [advance prompting techniques](../05-advanced-prompts/README.md?WT.mc_id=academic-105485-koreyst)!
+Head over to Lesson 5 where we will look at [advance prompting techniques](../05-advanced-prompts/README.md?WT.mc_id=academic-105485-koreyst)!